Carlos S. Camacho: Taisacan v. Camacho

 In 1980, the CNMI legislature passed a budget that would have appropriated over $1.5 million in federal money for capital improvements on the island of Rota.
 Camacho vetoed this portion of the budget, calling it excessive and inequitable.
 Leon Taisacan, a Rota resident, then sued Camacho, claiming that his veto violated the terms of the Covenant between the United States and the CNMI.
 A district court granted summary judgement in favor of Camacho, and then the United States Court of Appeals for the Ninth Circuit dismissed the lawsuit on the grounds that Taisacan did not have standing to sue, as he was not specifically injured by the veto.

 Post-governorship

 After the election, Camacho rejoined the Democratic Party when the Democratic Party and Commonwealth Popular Democratic Party reunified on August 27, 1982.
 In 1985, Camacho, as the Democratic nominee, lost in a rematch with Tenorio.
 He was elected to the 1995 Constitutional Convention.
-At the convention, he served as the chair if the Saipan delegation and the Legal Subcommittee.
+At the convention, he served as the chair of the Saipan delegation and the Legal Subcommittee.
 He was defeated for the convention's presidency by a single vote.